How to estimate drywall costs: Drywall estimating template

 Our findings show that while the cost of material is somewhat standard, the drywall labor cost is what differentiates your business from the competition.

-The drywall cost per hour for labor can add up quickly, so it’s important to estimate as accurately as possible beforehand to avoid any surprises to your customer.
+The drywall cost per hour for labor can add up quickly, so it’s important to estimate as accurately as possible to avoid any surprises to your customer.

 Here are some factors to consider when estimating labor costs:

-- Type of job: You may charge more in labor for complex drywall jobs that require advanced skill rather than completing a simple drywall repair.
+• Type of job: You may charge more in labor for complex drywall jobs that require advanced skill rather than completing a simple drywall repair.

-- Number of workers required: A drywall job is typically performed by a crew of 2, but a larger job may require more workers.
+• Number of workers required: A drywall job is typically performed by a crew of 2, but a larger job may require more workers.

-- Pay: The amount you pay your workers isn’t the only factor to consider, but how you pay them as well.
+• Pay: The amount you pay your workers isn’t the only factor to consider, but how you pay them as well.
 Their pay may differ depending on if you have employees or use subcontractors.
-You may choose to pay your workers a lump sum for a smaller job, or a drywall contractor hourly rate for a bigger job.
+You may choose to pay your workers a lump sum for a smaller job or a drywall contractor hourly rate for a bigger job.

-A more accurate way to include labor costs of a drywall job in your estimate is to use your workers’ hourly labor rates to establish a base rate.
+2. Use your workers’ hourly labor rates to establish a base rate.

+The second approach is usually more accurate.
 For example, let’s say that you estimate a large drywall job is going to require 6 hours of labor, and it will take 2 workers to complete the job.
 If you pay each worker $20 per hour, your base labor rate is $40 per hour.

 Your calculations will look like this: